datastax/spark-cassandra-connector/README.md

 ## Q/A Exchange

-The [Community](https://dtsx.io/discord) provides a free question and answer server for any and all questions relating to any DataStax related technology.
-Including the Spark Cassandra Connector.
-Both DataStax engineers and community members frequently participate here and answer questions.
+For community help see https://cassandra.apache.org/_/community.html

 ## Contributing

-To protect the community, all contributors are required to sign the [DataStax Spark Cassandra Connector Contribution License Agreement](https://cla.datastax.com/).
-The process is completely electronic and should only take a few minutes.
+To protect the community, all contributors are required to sign the Apache Software Foundation's [Contribution License Agreement](https://www.apache.org/licenses/contributor-agreements.html#clas).

-To develop this project, we recommend using IntelliJ IDEA.
-Make sure you have installed and enabled the Scala Plugin.
-Open the project with IntelliJ IDEA and it will automatically create the project structure from the provided SBT configuration.

 [Tips for Developing the Spark Cassandra Connector](doc/developers.md)